NokkTsang/TDP1-pIC50-Prediction-Finetuned-ChemBERTa/README.md

 Beyond the current 6 hyperparameters, incorporate additional parameters such as **layer-wise learning rates** (lower rates for pretrained layers, higher for the regression head), **gradient clipping thresholds**, and **learning rate schedulers** (cosine decay, polynomial warmup).
 These refinements can stabilize training and improve convergence, especially for the imbalanced dataset.

 **Advanced Training Strategies:**
-Implement **focal loss weighting** to further emphasize hard-to-classify active compounds, or use **curriculum learning** by gradually increasing sample weight ratios during training.
-Additionally, **ensemble methods** combining the top 3-5 Optuna trials could reduce prediction variance and improve robustness on the test set.
+Implement **stratified sample weighting** where ultra-potent compounds (pIC50 > 8.0) receive 100-200x weight instead of uniform 23.3x for all actives.
+Alternatively, use **focal loss** with γ=2-5 to heavily penalize mispredictions on rare extreme values, forcing the model to learn the full pIC50 range.
+Additionally, **two-stage modeling** (first classify into activity bins, then regress within bins) could prevent range compression. **Ensemble methods** combining the top 3-5 Optuna trials could reduce prediction variance and improve robustness, especially for extreme values.

 **Expected Impact:**
-With these improvements, the MTR model's validation loss could decrease from the current ~0.179 to **~0.150-0.160**, translating to better identification of novel TDP1 inhibitors in virtual screening applications.
+Addressing ultra-potent compound prediction through stratified weighting + focal loss could reduce errors on pIC50 > 8.0 from **3-4 units to <1 unit**.
+Combined with extended hyperparameter search, validation loss could decrease from ~0.179 to **~0.150-0.160**, translating to better identification across the full activity spectrum.

 ### Data-Driven Optimization Strategies

 **SMILES Augmentation:**
-Generate multiple equivalent SMILES representations for each molecule using **SMILES enumeration** (randomizing atom ordering while preserving structure).
-This creates 5-10 variants per compound, effectively expanding the training set from 123,964 to ~500,000 samples without introducing synthetic data.
-This augmentation acts as regularization, helping the model learn rotation-invariant molecular representations and improving generalization by 8-15%.
+Generate multiple equivalent SMILES representations using **SMILES enumeration** (randomizing atom ordering while preserving structure).
+For the **275 ultra-potent compounds (pIC50 > 8.0)**, create **20-50 variants each** to effectively increase their representation from ~192 to ~4,000-10,000 training examples.
+For moderate actives, 5-10 variants suffice.
+This targeted augmentation addresses the extreme rarity issue (0.16% of dataset) while acting as regularization, improving generalization by 8-15% overall and **potentially 50%+ for ultra-potent prediction**.

 **Active Learning for Imbalanced Data:**
 Instead of fixed sample weights (23.3x for actives), implement **uncertainty-based reweighting** where compounds with high prediction uncertainty receive dynamically increased weights during training.
 After each epoch, identify the top 10% most uncertain predictions and boost their weights by 1.5x, allowing the model to focus on hard-to-learn boundary cases between active and inactive compounds.
-This adaptive approach can improve AUC-ROC by 5-10% compared to static weighting.
+This adaptive approach can improve AUC-ROC by 5-10% compared to static weighting. **Critically**, separately track ultra-potent compounds (pIC50 > 8.0) and maintain minimum 100x weight to prevent range compression.

 **Scaffold-Based Data Splitting:**
 Replace the current random stratified split with **scaffold splitting** using molecular scaffolds (core structures).
 This ensures that chemically similar compounds don't appear in both training and test sets, providing a more realistic evaluation of the model's ability to generalize to novel chemical series.
 While this typically increases validation loss initially, it produces models that perform 15-20% better on truly out-of-distribution compounds in real drug discovery scenarios.

-**Targeted Data Enrichment:**
-Add external TDP1 bioassay data from **ChEMBL** (additional ~2,000-5,000 compounds) and **BindingDB** to increase active compound representation.
-Prioritize adding compounds with pIC50 > 7.0 (highly potent) to better train the model on the critical high-potency range where only 792 compounds currently exist.
-This enrichment could improve active compound prediction MAE by 20-30%.

 **Physicochemical Property Filtering:**
 Pre-filter the dataset to remove compounds violating **Lipinski's Rule of Five** or with poor ADME properties, as these are unlikely drug candidates regardless of pIC50.
 This focuses the model on drug-like chemical space, reducing noise from ~15% of compounds (26,500 entries) and improving prediction accuracy on viable drug candidates by 10-15%.

 **Expected Combined Impact:**
-Combining data augmentation (SMILES enumeration) + active learning + scaffold splitting could improve validation loss from ~0.179 to **~0.140-0.155**, representing a 13-22% performance gain through data-centric approaches alone, before even optimizing hyperparameters.
+Combining targeted SMILES augmentation (20-50x for ultra-potent) + stratified sample weighting (100-200x for pIC50 > 8.0) + external data enrichment (doubling ultra-potent examples) + scaffold splitting could:
+- **Reduce ultra-potent prediction error from 3-4 units to <1 unit** (addressing the critical weakness)
+- Improve validation loss from ~0.179 to **~0.140-0.155** (13-22% gain)
+- Achieve consistent performance across the full activity spectrum, not just moderate range

+These data-centric approaches directly address the **root cause** (extreme rarity of ultra-potent compounds) rather than just symptom management through hyperparameters.

 ### Alternative Architecture